NorthCoastChurch/IT-Policy/Policy 10 - Artificial Intelegence.md

 There are certain uses of AI that are prohibited.
 Unless otherwise approved by the IT Department, North Coast Church Representatives are prohibited from using AI systems for any of the following activities at any time:

 - Conducting political lobbying activities is prohibited.
 Lobbying is defined as any action aimed at influencing a Government, Government Official, or Government Entity for any reason.
-- Using AI systems to identify or categorize students, candidates, employees, contractors, volunteers, or other affiliated entities based on protected class status is prohibited.
+- Using AI systems to identify or categorize students, candidates, employees, contractors, volunteers, or other affiliated persons or entities based on protected class status is prohibited.
 - Entering trade secrets, confidential information, or personal data about any individual into an open AI system.
 - Entering any sensitive information about an individual into any AI system.
 “Sensitive information” includes medical, financial, political affiliation, racial or ethnic origin, religious beliefs, gender, sexual orientation, disability status, or any other part of a person’s life someone would want to keep private.
 - Using an AI system to obtain legal advice, including, but not limited to, creating policies for internal use or to provide to third parties.